Tempted and Tried

 Begin with two minutes of stillness and silence before God.

-I honestly don’t know if there is a more ___chapter in the Bible to me than James 1.
+I honestly don’t know if there is a more impactful chapter in the Bible to me than James 1.
 Not that any other chapter isn’t important or significant, but this one is jam-packed with so much truth, conviction, challenge, hope, and direction.
 It’s so good that it’s hard to know where to start.
 So, let’s focus on the big-picture difference between trial and temptation that James begins to unpack here.

 Trials are situations allowed or sometimes even orchestrated by God to test our faith and build character.
 James 1:2–4 encourages us to "consider it pure joy" when we face trials because they produce perseverance.
 Trials refine us, revealing the depth of our trust in God and highlighting areas of growth.
 They’re not meant to tear us down but to strengthen our faith.
 Trials can come in all sorts of shapes and sizes: hardships in relationships, challenges in finances, health issues.
 There is nothing that feels good or particularly joyful about the pressing that occurs in trials.
 However, we are able to rejoice because of what is ultimately produced in us.
 The gold needs the fire to be refined.